lightalchemist/colorize-image/README.md

 ## Run

-The compiled binary is located in the `bin/` directory It takes in a grayscale image, an image with line scribbles, and the path to output the colored image
+The compiled binary is located in the `bin/` directory.
+It takes in a grayscale image, an image with line scribbles, and the path to output the colored image

 ```bash